ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: ISAC Deployment Optimization

 Therefore, the ISAC deployment optimization problem can be formulated as This sampling-based reformulation transforms the original continuous optimization problem into a tractable discrete form.
-Moreover, the propositions and theorem presented in Section \ref{DeploymentAnalysis} remain applicable in the discrete case.
+The invariances in the preceding propositions and theorem carry over to the discretized formulation: co-transforming the sampling set with the region preserves sample-BS geometry, leaving the discrete objective and constraints unchanged.
+Hence the results of Section~\ref{DeploymentAnalysis} apply verbatim.